thatjuan/react-native-device-specs/README.md

 # RNDeviceSpecs

 RNDeviceSpecs detects the specifications of the device it is running on.
+Requiring or importing the module will give you an object with properties that describe the user's device.

 ### Add it to your project
 1. `npm install react-native-device-specs --save`